 Successful recipients will be advised of the outcome of the evaluation and provided feedback on any areas of the proposal that need to be amended before a contract can be initiated.
 Contracts will be signed once proposals have been resubmitted in line with the recommendations of the evaluation panel.
-(Please visit FII's website to see a Sample Recipient Agreement at bcfii.ca/investment-funding/calls-proposals/applicant-resources.
+(Please visit FII's website to see a Sample Recipient Agreement at <a href="https://doi.org/10.21/10.21/20